 World Migratory Bird Day Hike

-ADVANCE REGISTRATION IS REQUIRED for this FREE event by May 5.
-With limited parking space and an ongoing effort to maintain social distance, registration will be available on a first-come-first-served basis.
+ADVANCE REGISTRATION IS REQUIRED for this FREE event by May 10.
 With questions, contact Sarah Bratnober at [email protected] or call 608-784-3606 ext.
 8.

-From La Crosse: Follow Hwy 35 (Great River Road) to Ferryville.
+From La Crosse: Follow Hwy 35 south to Ferryville.
 Go through Ferryville and turn left on N. Buck Creek Road.
-Follow N. Buck Creek Road to the top of the hill (2 – 3 miles).
-The trailhead and kiosk is on the left on a gravel road.
+Follow N. Buck Creek Road to the top of the hill (1+ miles).
+The trailhead and kiosk is on the left with a small parking area.